sdurrenmatt/sdurrenmatt/README.md

 <details>
 <summary><strong>CGI – Apprentice Engineer (2014 – 2016)</strong></summary>

-- Java web developer on **SIEL Bus project** for RATP transportation system
+- Java web developer on the **SIEL Bus project** for the RATP transportation system
 - Developed a reporting web app and automated key processes
 - Turned it into a **critical operational tool**